top of page

 Day 4 - Haeundae Beach and Spaland

 Morning: It's time for a day of relaxation!
 First head over to Busan's famous Haeundae beach and soak in some Vitamin D!
 Or perhaps you'd prefer either riding the nearby beach tram or sky capsule while viewing the coastline.
-To find out more click here!
+To find out more information on both activities, click here!

 Midday: Does sipping on a coffee with an amazing view of the city sound good to you?
 Then why not head over or should I say up, to the tallest Starbucks in the world at Busan X The Sky.
 Once you pay your admission fee, take the super speedy lift to the 100th floor and drop down a level to where you will find the world's tallest Starbucks on the 99th floor.